You don't currently have any items in your cart.

 New York: Alfred A. Knopf.
 First American edition, 1964.

 Memoir begun in 1935, unfinished at her death in 1956; edited by E.W.
 Tedlock Jr (128pp); followed by c.200 letters written between 1890 and 1956, and twelve essays and reviews by Frieda Lawrence; illustrated, chronology and index, c.500pp.
-Typography, binding and dustwrapper by George Salter.
+Typography, binding and dustwrapper unmistakably by George Salter.

 Owner signature on front pastedown, else fine in dustwrapper.